 In some ways, the worship of Western civilization created a sense that Japanese traditional culture was inferior, consisting of old habits.
-This was the negative effect of social changes.
+This was the negative effects of social changes during Meiji Restoration.

 Many companies known worldwide were founded during Meiji Era.
 Examples of these companies are Toshiba, Noritake, Yamaha, Nippon Express, Hitachi, Shiseido and Nintendo.

 ・Conscription system (draft system) – The government also called this the “blood tax.”

 ・There was no military in Japan during the Edo Period.
 However, the Meiji government believed that having a strong military was essential to be a nation like the U.S. or European countries.

 ・Telegraph – When the telegram system first started, many people didn’t understand what it was.
 When they heard that messages traveled through the wires, some people thought that the telegrams were delivered “physically” through the wires.
 Some even thought that telegrams were delivered through the power lines in the form of letters; thus, they waited at the nearby transmission tower all day for telegrams to arrive, bringing their lunch, laying out a mat, and sitting there.
 Others mistakenly thought they could deliver parcels to distant places by telegraph and therefore hung parcels on the tower.
 This sounds like an urban legend, but these stories were recorded.

 ・Postal system – The postal system was started in 1871, running between Tokyo and Osaka.
 The system spread nationwide in 1872.

 ・Railroad – In 1872, the railroad between Shimbashi and Yokohama was opened and steam locomotives began to operate.